-Another way to prevent writer’s blog is by being prepared.
+Another way to prevent a writer’s blog is by being prepared.

-Create a list of topics you would like to write about that will compliment your brand.
+Create a list of topics you would like to write about to compliment your brand.

 Start with a generic idea and keep building off of it.
 This technique is known as masterminding.
-Before you know it you will have so many ideas it will be difficult to find time to write them all.
+Before you know it, you will have so many ideas that it will be challenging to write them all.